TAP top app download banner

 Image source: iStock

-There are many aspects in life that are better for kids to pick up on earlier in life such as pocket money.
-Now we’re not telling to you immediately jumpstart their financial independence but instead gradually teach them how they can manage their school allowance.
+There are many aspects in life that are better for kids to pick up on earlier in life, such as pocket money.
+Now, we’re not telling you to immediately jumpstart their financial independence but instead gradually teach them how they can manage their school allowance.

 But before you can hand them a dollar or two, here are a few things you should keep in mind: